sgrieve/GEG6230/handbook/handbook.md

 - Tufte, E. (2001).
 The visual display of quantitative information.
 Second Edition.
 - Monmonnier, M. (2018).
 How to lie with maps.
 Third edition.

-There are copies of all of these books in the Mile End Library, and an ebook version of Burrough et al. available on the library website.
+There are copies of all of these books in the Mile End Library.
 In all three cases older versions of these books are also available, and are still suitable to refer to.

 **Where specific chapters are assigned as readings, pdfs will be posted on QMplus.**